When is Teej 2025 in Nepal? Updated Dates and New songs

 To Celebrate the Monsoons

-With the arrival of the monsoon rains, which bring fertility verdant surroundings and relief from the summer heat, Teej is a festival that symbolizes happiness and respect for the natural world.
+With the arrival of the monsoon rains, which bring fertility, verdant surroundings, and relief from the summer heat, Teej is a festival that symbolizes happiness and respect for the natural world.
 In Nepal, the rainy season is vital to agriculture, and women express their joy through dancing, singing, and exuberant celebrations.
 Families across the Hindu community gather to enjoy the season's bounty; this celebration emphasizes the beauty of nature and strengthens the community's sense of unity.
 The lively religious observance held during Teej also serves as a reminder of the connection between human life and the environment, encouraging appreciation for nature's gifts.

-How is Teej celebrated 2082?
+How is Teej celebrated in 2082?

 Mehendi: A Symbol of Beauty and Good Fortune in Teej